Retrograde Planets in Vedic Astrology

 Retrograde motion is an optical illusion.
 Planets don't actually move backward - they appear to do so from Earth's vantage point due to differences in orbital speeds.

 In Sanskrit, retrograde planets are called Vakri (वक्री), meaning "crooked" or "indirect."
-This describes their apparent backward motion through the zodiac.

 Astronomical Fact: